scott-stockwell/clear-my-record-law-codification/expungability-rules/Any class A felony offense.md

-# Any class A felony offense
+# Any class A felony offense (Can Not be expunged)

 We will look at the Level &. ... to determine how the charge was clasified